Dealazer/Arionum-Miner-GPU-Cryptogone/FAQ.md

 But be aware that because of the 1% fee, each time you find a block there is 1 chance on 100 that the full reward will be taken as fees

-I have plans to implement proper solo mining to your own node and with a better fee system in the future.
+I have plans to implement proper solo mining with a better fee system in the future.

 ### What happened with the Arionum fork ?